What are the age/eligibility requirements for kindergarten?

-A child must meet the age requirement of 5 years old by September 1st of the year in which they wish to enroll.
+A child must be 5 years old on or before September 1st of the year they wish to enroll in Kindergarten.

-How do I register my child for kindergarten?
+What do I need to register my child for kindergarten?

 A. Proof of child’s age (One of the following is required)